-If you are a business Tenant and worried about your financial position in this unprecedented crisis then you can call Emma for a free initial consultation on 01271 372128
+If you are a business Tenant and worried about your financial position in this unprecedented crisis then you can call Nick for a free initial consultation on 01271 372128

 In these uncertain times, many businesses will be worried about the prospect of having to pay rent for their commercial premises without being able to open for trade.
 Bars, cafes, restaurants, theatres, leisure facilities, hotels and other businesses are all dealing with a reduction, and in some circumstances a complete cessation of footfall.

 This is leading to a large number of calls to our free legal helpline from business owners asking, ‘Can I terminate the lease of my business premises?’